-The NNSA Office of the General Counsel has an internship program that employs student interns on a full-time basis for the summer as well as an unpaid externship in the Fall and Spring.
-The NNSA Office of the General Counsel is responsible for the provision of legal services, counsel and support to the NNSA Administrator and all NNSA elements worldwide in carrying out the aforesaid missions of the Administration.
+The NNSA Office of the General Counsel’s internship program employs student interns on a full-time basis for the summer as well as an unpaid externship in the fall and spring.
+The NNSA Office of the General Counsel is responsible for the provision of legal services, counsel, and support to the NNSA Administrator and all NNSA elements worldwide in carrying out the aforesaid missions of the Administration.
 A variety of areas of law are involved, including federal procurement, environmental, ethics, fiscal, labor, employment, national security, and international law.
 Strong research and writing skills are required.

 The NNSA's Office of the General Counsel generally has temporary positions for law students in the summer and during the spring and fall semesters.
 Please check back periodically for program updates.

 - Summer: 2 limited term (10-week) paid (GS-9) internships, full-time (schedule flexible).

 Application deadline: September 15 of the year preceding the internship start.
 Must be a 2L, 2LE, 3LE student, or in your third year of a 4-year joint JD program at the time of application.